Meet the Academy Council

 Click on each of our Academy Council members to find out more:

-Kathryn has always been a keen sportswoman which led her to become involved as company secretary to the charity Women Win (2011-2015), an organisation which aims to support and encourage girls to reach their full potential through sport.
-She also has a real passion for travelling, having travelled extensively during and after university.
-She returned with her family to Darlington in August 2015, and has two children at the school.
+Kate has always been a keen sportswoman which led her to become involved as company secretary to the charity Women Win (2011-2015), an organisation which aims to support and encourage girls to reach their full potential through sport.
+She is now embarking on a Masters in International Sports Management at Northumbria University.

 Andrew Buckingham (Vice Chair)

 Andrew is an IT professional with a background in physics and

 engineering, who settled in the North East after graduating from Durham University.
 His son joined Reception in the year that Polam became a free school.

 Based on his experience of managing IT teams across both infrastructure and software development, Andrew offers his skills to the School to assist with its IT requirements and provision.

 Andrew also has a passion for STEM (Science, Technology, Engineering, and Maths) which he actively pursues in his spare time.
 He has also been responsible for recruiting STEM graduates into analytical roles, and therefore has an understanding of the challenges associated with inspiring the next generation into these fields.

 Outside of work Andrew enjoys spending time with his wife and son, often involving badminton and cycling (although not at the same time!)